Artist: Jake Prendez

 Ultimately, an HSRI viewpoint stresses that research excellence is achieved best through inclusive research practices and collaborations.

-Hispanic Serving Institution (HSI) - Collaborations
+Hispanic-Serving Institution (HSI) - Collaborations

 UCSB participates in a number of collaborations and coalitions with fellow universities designated as HSIs.
-Currently, six of the nine UC campuses are designated as Hispanic Serving Institutions with two recognized as "emerging" HSIs a 15% to 25% Latinx undergraduate enrollment.
+Currently, six of the nine UC campuses are designated as Hispanic Serving Institutions with two recognized as "emerging" HSIs with a 15% to 25% Latinx undergraduate enrollment.

 UC Hispanic-Serving Institutions Initiative